hasindu2008/slow5tools/README.md

 ### Building from GitHub

 **WARNING: Building from GitHub is meant for advanced users to test latest features.
-For production purposes, use the latest release version that is throughly tested.**
+For production purposes, use the latest release version that is thoroughly tested.**

 Building from the Github repository additionally requires `autoreconf` which can be installed on Ubuntu using `sudo apt-get install autoconf automake` (`brew install autoconf automake` on macOS).